couchbaselabs/promtimer/README.md

 ## Clean Up

-Promtimer creates a `.grafana` sub-directory in the directory where it's started and places the Grafana configuration.
+Promtimer creates a `.promtimer` sub-directory in the directory where it's started and places the Grafana configuration.
 To clean up, remove this
 directory:

 ```
-rm -rf .grafana
+rm -rf .promtimer
 ```

 ## Want to Help?